On the Grounds 2024: Natalia Arbelaez, Nicole Cherubini, Re Jin Lee, and Katy Schimert

 On the Grounds 2024

-Please CLICK HERE to schedule your visit of On the Grounds 2024
+CLICK HERE to schedule your visit of On the Grounds 2024.

 On the Grounds 2024 includes the work of four artists: Natalia Arbelaez, Nicole Cherubini, Re Jin Lee, and Katy Schimert who are each presenting multi-part installations within the landscape that surrounds the Al Held Foundation studio complex.
 Although conceived and presented as discrete, independent projects, they are united by material, context and distinct interpretations of what can be considered totems.